-PLEASE NOTE THAT THE EXTENDED DEADLINE TO SUBMIT NOMINATIONS IS 14 APRIL 2022.
+PLEASE NOTE THAT THE DEADLINE TO SUBMIT NOMINATIONS IS 31 MARCH 2024.
 HOWEVER WE STRONGLY RECOMMEND THAT YOU DO NOT WAIT UNTIL THE DEADLINE BUT SUBMIT YOUR NOMINATION AS EARLY AS POSSIBLE.

 - TWAS is inviting nominations from all its members as well as science academies, national research councils, universities and scientific institutions in developing and developed countries.

 - Nominations must be made on the on-line nomination form and clearly state the contribution the candidate has made to the development of the particular field of science for which the award would be given.